ptrglbvc/BashGPT/README.md

 ```
     My name is Sir Lancelot the Brave.
 ```
 While in chat, you can go in the long input mode with **v**, which allows you to input multiple paragraphs of text.

+## The files
+### chat.py
+This file is the core of the program.
+It contains most of the logic of the program, really, the whisper.py is the only other file that contains logic.
+Main function, along with the other functions, the function of which is described in the file itself.
+The most important components are the **openai** library and the SQL module of the **cs50** library.
+It handles the interaction with the gpt-3.5-turbo API by sending a list of dictionaries (__all_messages__) trough the **openai** library.

+### whisper.py
+This module provides the interaction with the whisper API for the voice recognition.
+The **openai** again handles most of the logic for the whisper() function.
+The other important part is the record function, which is provides the voice recording functionality through the **PyAudio** and **wave** libraries.

+### key.txt
+This file is used to store the OpenAI API key.
+I used a simple text file simply for ease of use.
+If the key.txt file is not present, the __check_db_and_key()__ function inside of chat.py ensures that the user is asked for his key and makes the file.